-What is the Likert scale?
+What is a Likert scale?

-When responding to an item on the Likert Scale, the user responds specifically based on their level of agreement or disagreement.
-Frequency scales with Likert implement fixed response formats to measure attitudes and opinions.These scales allow determining the level of agreement or disagreement of the respondents.
-Likert scale assumes that the strength and intensity of the experience are linear, therefore it goes from a total agreement to a total disagreement, assuming that attitudes can be measured.
+When responding to an item on the Likert Scale, the user responds based explicitly on their agreement or disagreement level.
+These scales allow determining the level of agreement or disagreement of the respondents.
+Likert scale assumes that the strength and intensity of the experience are linear.
+Therefore it goes from a complete agreement to a complete disagreement, assuming that attitudes can be measured.

 Learn more: Thurstone vs Guttman Scale

-Types of Likert Scale with Examples
+Types of Likert scales with examples

 - Even Likert Scale

 Even Likert Scale